maorsaadon/OOP_Ex1/README.md

 # Observer

+The observer pattern is a software design pattern in which an object, named the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.
-In this assignment we will add some more functionality to the UndoableStringBuilder which we built in a previous assignment:
+In this assignment we will add some more functionality to the UndoableStringBuilder which we built in a previous assignment.
 We will add an option to organize a group of recipients of updates on the status of UndoableStringBuilder and send all updates to it in real time.
 We will add tracking of the size of the Heap object.